cviviers/graph-physics/README.md

 - [ ] Write about how to define the .json and the 2 functions
 - [ ] Prepare readme
 - [ ] In the readme, say which features we implemented and from what paper
+- [ ] Write about DGL install, WandB install
+- [ ] Write about what's the usage of each parameters

 ## Dev wise